electron/electron/docs/tutorial/esm-limitations.md

 Sandboxed preload scripts are run as plain javascript without an ESM context.
 It is reccomended that preload scripts are bundled via something like `webpack` or `vite` for performance reasons regardless, so your preload script should just be a single file that doesn't need to use ESM imports.
 Loading the `electron` API is still done via `require('electron')`.

-## Non context isolated renderers can't use Node.js ESM imports
+## Non-context-isolated renderers can't use Node.js ESM imports

 If your renderer process does not have `contextIsolation` enabled you can not `import` ESM files via the Node.js module loader.
 This means that you can't `import('fs')` or `import('./foo')`.
 If you want to be able to do so you must enable context isolation.
 This is because in the renderer Chromium's `import()` function takes precedence and without context isolation there is no way for Electron to know which loader to route the request to.